-Is it necessary for me to take/submit my subject Graduate Record Examination (GRE) score?
+Is it necessary for me to submit Graduate Record Examination (GRE) scores?

-- Yes, our department requires the general GRE scores for admission.
+- No, our department no longer considers the general or subject GRE scores in admissions decisions.

-Is there a minimum GRE/GPA score required for admission to the chemistry graduate program?
+Is there a minimum GPA score required for admission to the chemistry graduate program?

 - No. All of the application is taken into consideration.